HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 The overall story from both approaches is very similar, in that, by far, the most important or impactful input variable is *distance_from_store*, which is the same insight we derived when assessing our Linear Regression and Decision Tree models.

-There are slight differences in the order, or *importance*, for the remaining variables, but overall they have provided similar findings.
+There are slight differences in the order, or *importance*, for the remaining variables, but overall, they have provided similar findings.

 <br>
 <br>